ninbura/pokemon-on-the-analogue-pocket/readme.md

         - GBA carts
             - save states are fully functional
             - time is recalculated when save states are loaded (always in sync)
+            - **EZ-Flash Omega DE** - Mode B allows for use of the Pocket's sleep functionality
+            - **EZ-Flash Omega DE** - Mode B allows for interop with Pokémon Pal Park
         - both
             - much cheaper than authentic carts in the grand scheme of things
             - time is tracked while you aren't playing